tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-16-using-ai-tools-for-vocabulary-lookup.md

 - technical-writing
 keywords:
 rebrandly: https://idbwrtng.com/aivocablookup
-description: "I've been using AI to define vocabulary terms.
-Not just to provide definitions, but to provide sample sentences, etymology, and a poem to help remember the meaning.
+description: "I've been using AI to look up vocabulary terms.
+Not just to provide definitions, but to provide sample sentences, etymology, and a mini poem to help remember the meaning.
 It's fun and a lot faster than looking up words one by one.
 The most fun part is the poem, which is often delightful."
 ---

 ## Tip for constructing the prompt